spsforks/google-sanitizers-wiki/AddressSanitizerForMacImplementationDetails.md

 Unlike on Linux, it is possible to ask if the zone owns a particular allocation and what is its size.
 This theoretically allows to find the owner of a given allocation by calling `malloc_zone_from_ptr()`.
 However not all the system allocators implement the `size()` function correctly.
 Because of this it is impossible to tell whether a particular address has been allocated by some unknown memory zone (this is not a problem on Linux, where there’s typically only one allocator), or if it is a random address.
 We have to disable reporting double frees on Mac to avoid false positives.

 Our code replacing the malloc zones (http://llvm.org/viewvc/llvm-project/compiler-rt/trunk/lib/asan/asan_malloc_mac.cc?view=markup) was mainly taken from Google Perftools (http://code.google.com/p/gperftools/source/browse/trunk/src/libc_override_osx.h).
-The main difference is that we’re replacing both the default malloc zone and the default CFAllocator (doing so requires additional magic with constant strings, see below).

 We do not do anything with the garbage collected allocators.

-### Threading, TLS and Grand Central Dispatch
+### Threading and Grand Central Dispatch

 [AddressSanitizer](AddressSanitizer) needs to keep track of the threads that exist during the program execution.
 For every thread an `AsanThreadSummary` object is created.

-For historical reasons (because Clang did not support the `__thread` keyword on Mac OS prior to 10.7), we are using thread-specific data (TSD) provided by libpthread.
-In order to minimize the differences between ASan on Linux and Mac we’re using TSD on Linux as well.
-This approach has a drawback: data in the TSD is destroyed when the thread is exited, and the order of destruction of the different TSD pieces is undefined.
-Previously we’ve used to ensure our destructor was the very last one, but now we’re deliberately leaking the corresponding AsanThreadSummary object on all the platforms to guarantee that it outlives its thread.

 Starting at OS X 10.6 Apple introduced Grand Central Dispatch, a mechanism for running parallel tasks on a thread pool.
 The threads in that pool are created by bsdthread\_create, the same system call used by `pthread_create()`.
 But intercepting a system call is harder than intercepting a function, so we choose to wrap a number of libdispatch API functions instead of that.
 This allows us to hijack the callbacks sent to the worker threads and tell the runtime library that a new thread has appeared.